easybuilders/easybuild-tutorial/docs/2025-LUST/1_Intro/1_05_terminology.md

 Programming Environment.
 Each ``PrgEnv-*`` module in fact provides a full toolchain in a typical Cray PE installation, except for the FFTW library.
 Note that systems could configure the contents of a ``PrgEnv-*`` module differently as the MPI library and scientific library are optional.
-In the Cray PE, the MPI library is provided by the ``cray-mpic`` module, the BLAS, LAPACK and ScaLAPACK libraries by the ``cray-libsci`` module (for CPU-only nodes) and the FFTW library through the ``cray-fftw`` module.
+In the Cray PE, the MPI library is provided by the ``cray-mpich`` module, the BLAS, LAPACK and ScaLAPACK libraries by the ``cray-libsci`` module (for CPU-only nodes) and the FFTW library through the ``cray-fftw`` module.